optframe/optframe-rust/README.md

 C++ still misses nice modularization.
 The advantage of Rust is quite clear regarding *shorter and cleaner* error messages, so as providing a *standard package manager* and *standard build system* (cargo).

+#### Core concepts from C++ to Rust

+One of the fundamental building blocks in OptFrame is Move abstraction.
+We use **type erasure** to provide multiple abstractions of Move, which in C++ is made with class/polymorphism (+`std::unique_ptr` for memory management) and in Rust with `Box<dyn Move<_>>`.

+Another fundamental aspect is the definition of XESolution with `Concepts` on C++20, which is done as `trait` on Rust.
+Most of the components are templated regarding to XESolution, which is basically the same on C++ and Rust.

+Finally, on C++ we use a lot of `sref` (via `nnshared` project), which is a "shared reference" (or more precisely, a not-null shared pointer).
+On Rust, we just use `Rc<_>`, that has same guarantees for reference counting and also prevents null.

+C++ References and Rust Borrowed References are intended for usage only on specific cases, but more are being uncovered (and discovered) during development ;)

 ## Try OptFrame in Rust

 I guess it's just `cargo run`.